Tehnix/HsCMS/README.md

   <<: *defaults
 ```

+## Custom Layouts
+HsCMS provides a default layout you can use to get quickly started.
+If you want to use another layout, it is recommended that you don't alter the default layout, but create your own separate one.

+To do this:

+* Create a folder in `templates/layouts` with the name of your layout
+* Make sure it has, as minimum, a `layout.hamlet` and a `wrapper.hamlet` file
+* Add `layout: "my-new-layout"` to `config/settings.yml`, where `my-new-layout` is the name of the folder you created earlier

+Because of how this currently functions, layouts are not autorecompiled when using `yesod devel` meaning you have to stop the devel command and execute it again.

 ## Settings
-There are several settings that allow you to customize the system a bit.
+There are several settings that allow you to customise the system a bit.

 #### Required
 ```